Sustainable Gaps

 02

-SG records how work moves today: source, owner, handoff, queue, record, decision, proof, closeout.
+SG records how work moves today — source, owner, handoff, queue, record, decision, status, closeout — with each figure tied to the source document it came from, never to memory.

 03

-The review separates people working hard from the control point that is failing to hold the route together.
+The review separates people working hard from the control point that is failing to hold the path together.

 04

-The recommendation names the new owner point, record location, review cadence, and decision trigger.
+The recommendation names the new owner point, record location, review cadence, and the if / then triggers that replace the old reflex.

 05